Mohammed-Abed-Alkareem/Android-Lab/README.md

-## Experiment 8: Integrating REST APIs into Android Applications
+## Experiment 8: Integrating REST API into Android Application

 ### Objectives
 - Learn how to integrate Android applications with RESTful web services.